zelshahawy/Game/README.md

   ```

   Our capture method at first did not allow captures until ones in that player
   turn, which resulted in errors and captures. after removing `self._turn` and only checking if piece is not `None`, the captures worked as expected.
   we also changed territory from a set to a list, allowing territoies to be appended
-  into a sorted data strcture, not an unsorted one. this was curcial espically because
+  into a sorted data structure, not an unsorted one. this was curcial espically because
   we needed a data structure to append values into
   ```python
   if self.piece_at(adjacent_pos) is not None: